lukesdm/geoportfolio/surface-runoff/index.md

 ## Discussion
 ### Q: *What are the most critical zones in the catchment area, and how might land cover/use decisions influence the risk of floods?*

 The peaks in the histogram represent the largest areas of similar distance, and hence contribution to flow.
 Deforestation leads to less absorption of rain by root systems, so clear-cutting in the areas would have the greatest adverse impact on flood risk.
 Similarly, soil-sealing inhibits natural drainage, so building on these areas is a further land use change that would negatively affect flood risk.
 The symbology was chosen accordingly: Green = low impact on flood risk, red = high impact on flood risk.

-### Q: *What are some of the limitations of this model?*
-* No groundwater
-* No slope, land cover
-* The larger the area, the less reliable (uniform rainfall)

 ### DEM selection
 Salzburg has freely available digital terrain models (DTMs) of the entire state down to 1m resolution.
 Initially a DTM of 5m meters was chosen.
 However, this seemed to be *too* fine - the  tools model channels as single-cell-width (raster) and lines (vector), and in reality the streams in the study area were wider than this.

 ![5m](assets/fine-dem.png)
 📷*This resulted in multiple channels for the same feature, and a confusing stream network and results of subsequent calculations.
-You can also see the effects here of choosing a low  [channel initiation threshold](#channel-initiation-threshold)*
+You can also see the effects here of choosing a low  [channel initiation threshold](#channel-initiation-threshold).*

 Resampling the DEM to 20m gave much better results.

 ### Study area
 You will notice from the map the irregular shape of the study area.
-This is due to the DEM being avaialble for the state of Salzburg, and so the study area follows the state boundaries present in this relatively narrow part of the state.
+This is due to the DEM being for the state of Salzburg only, so the study area follows the state boundaries present in this relatively narrow part of the state.
 While state boundaries are often along ridges, that does not necessarily divide the watershed*.
 For a more accurate assessment, the DEM should be patched with data from the surrounding areas.

 [![Patagonia disputed border](assets\southern-patagonian-ice-field-border.png)][WA_PB]
 📷 **For example, see some of the [Argentina-Chile border disputes][ArgChile].
 Credit: 'Southern Patagonian Ice Field border', by [Janitoalevic][WU_Janitoalevic], [CC-BY-SA-4.0][CC-BY-SA-4].*